 00:00:19 looping video

 Bubble gum dust, blessed by Frances, now finds itself cast as holy water.
-This performance and the resulting sculpture is multiplicitous in meaning: innocence, ecstasy, and everything in between.
+This performance and the resulting sculpture is multiplicitous in meaning: examining innocence, ecstasy, loss and everything in between.
 When the glistening pink dust is sprinkled upon the altar, it ritualistically erases oppressive ideas that limit human potential.
 This is the real magic of ancestral wisdom, opening us up to possibility.

 The portable altar and devotional objects are housed in an archival box.
 Once removed and arranged, a place is designated for personal contemplation and conjuring for the collector of this work.